Fujifilm X100 vs Panasonic GX9

 Concerning the storage of imaging data, both the X100 and the GX9 write their files to SDXC cards.
 The GX9 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the X100 cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm FinePix X100 and Panasonic Lumix DC-GX9 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The GX9 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the X100 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the X100 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X100 was succeeded by the Fujifilm X100S.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.

 So what conclusions can be drawn?
 Is the Fujifilm X100 better than the Panasonic GX9 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Ready to shoot: Has a lens built-in, whereas the GX9 requires a separate lens.

 - Longer lasting: Can take more shots (300 versus 260) on a single battery charge.

 - More heavily discounted: Has been available for much longer (launched in September 2010).

 Reasons to prefer the Panasonic Lumix DC-GX9: